Total Recall.

 The recall now extended to all cars produced up to 5/22/2003 and all cars that had the 1st call's service perform needed to come back for this new campaign.
 This time around, only the rod bearings were getting serviced.

 The bold sections are gold.
-I was to young to know if BMW genuinely cared, looking care - it's telling that these recommendations are not included in the latest G80 M3 main bearing recall.
+I was too young to know if BMW genuinely cared.
+It’s telling that these recommendations are not included in the latest G80 M3 main bearing recall.

 [...] and then some more.